-- Be aware of the scale and scope of the contemporary tourism industry. - Understand the difficulties of defining the contemporary tourism industry. - Be aware of the various approaches to defining tourism from a supply-side perspective. - Recognise that tourism is a partially-industrialised system. - Recognise the issues involved in measuring the contemporary tourism industry. - Understand the status of tourism in standard industrial classifications. - Appreciate the tourism satellite account approach and its benefits. - Be familiar with the challenges of measuring the scale of tourism employment.
+- Be aware of the scale and scope of the contemporary tourism industry. - Understand the implications of the Covid-19 pandemic for tourism data collection - Understand the difficulties of defining the contemporary tourism industry. - Be aware of the various approaches to defining tourism from a supplyside perspective. - Recognise that tourism is a partially-industrialised system. - Recognise the issues involved in measuring the contemporary tourism industry. - Understand the status of tourism in standard industrial classifications. - Appreciate the tourism satellite account approach and its benefits. - Be familiar with the challenges of measuring the scale of tourism employment.and assessing the impact of the pandemic.